grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/query-editor.md

 ---
 id: query-editor
 title: Test the query editor
-description: How to test the query editor
+description: Testing the query editor and the execution of data queries
 keywords:
   - grafana
   - plugins